-Fleas, worms and other parasites can be caught at parks local to Boundary Vets.
+Fleas, worms and other parasites can be caught at parks local to Boundary Veterinary Practice.

 Parks are a breeding ground for parasites, especially in the warmer months from April to October.
 As a pet owner, you do not want to deprive your beloved pet of the chance to make friends, and you certainly do not want to limit the opportunity to be outside.
 But, if it seems like all the other pets are itching, scratching and playing with slugs and other parasite carriers, what is a pet owner to do?

 Save money on flea and worm treatment today!